About the University

 A key aim of The Sheffield Professional initiative is to improve links between different departments and encourage our professional staff to work across boundaries.

-The Vice Chancellor and the University Executive Board
+The President and Vice Chancellor, and the University Executive Board

 Mission, Vision and Identity